03 Nov How Yoga Changed My Life

 I was raised Catholic and had always felt a strong connection to God and Angels but felt like something was missing.
 Yoga introduced me to a world that filled a void in my life and I started to feel whole again.
 I found spirituality, energetics, and a world that explained how every living thing has a voice.
 Suddenly trees were talking to me, my body was more than just flesh and bones, and my spirit came alive.

-Yoga empowered me and reminded me of the strong brilliant woman I was.
+Yoga empowered me and reminded me of the strong brilliant woman I am.

 My journey through yoga literally changed my life.
 Without yoga I never would have ditched a career I truly did not enjoy, I would not have discovered my life’s purpose of being an intuitive and spiritual mentor, and I would not have gone to Colorado.